Example app for React Native SDK

 FetchingScreen.tsx

-• The Flushing screen lets you trigger a manual data flush as well as anonymize the customer data.
-The Anonymize button opens a modal to optionally enter new project configuration parameters.
+• The Flushing screen lets you trigger a manual data flush, anonymize the current customer, and stop the SDK integration.
+The Anonymize button opens a modal where you can optionally enter new project configuration parameters.

 • The Config screen enables you to configure default properties to track with any event.
 The Default properties button opens a modal that lists the current default properties and enables you to enter new ones.